yousseftechdev/PostMaker/README.md

 ```sh
 save -c mycollection -a myalias -m GET -u https://api.example.com/data
 ```
+*Expected output:*
+`Request saved as 'myalias' in collection 'mycollection'.`

 Save as a global alias:
 ```sh
 save -a myalias -m GET -u https://api.example.com/data
 ```
+*Expected output:*
+`Request saved as global alias 'myalias'.`

 List collections:
 ```sh
 collections
 ```
+*Expected output:*
+Lists all collections and their aliases.

 View a collection:
 ```sh
 collections -c mycollection
 ```
+*Expected output:*
+Lists all requests in the specified collection.

 View a specific request:
 ```sh
 collections -c mycollection -a myalias
 ```
+*Expected output:*
+Shows details for the specified alias.

 Delete a collection or alias:
 ```sh